SKENAR — technology of drug-free Treatment

-The legend has it that SCENAR was developed within the Soviet Space Program for cosmonauts to keep them healthy while in space.
-Later the SCENAR was dubbed a “Star Trek healing device” by the Western press, and in the last 30+ years, there were many situations where it turned out to be not such an overstatement after all.
+The legend has it that SKENAR was developed within the Soviet Space Program for cosmonauts to keep them healthy while in space.
+Later the SKENAR was dubbed a “Star Trek healing device” by the Western press, and in the last 30+ years, there were many situations where it turned out to be not such an overstatement after all.

-That’s how the ADAPTIVE electrical stimulation was born – and SCENAR as the first implementation of it.
+That’s how the ADAPTIVE electrical stimulation was born – and SKENAR as the first implementation of it.

-• The first feature is the SHAPE of SCENAR impulses that resembles the shape of natural neuro-impulses – the signals that our nerves use to transmit information and communicate.
-The body, therefore, recognizes SCENAR impulses as something familiar and enters into a “dialog” with the device.
+• The first feature is the SHAPE of SKENAR impulses that resembles the shape of natural neuro-impulses – the signals that our nerves use to transmit information and communicate.
+The body, therefore, recognizes SKENAR impulses as something familiar and enters into a “dialog” with the device.

-The adaptability of the SCENAR made it operate similarly to the living systems that adapt to their environment via constantly functioning feedback loops.
-When connected to the body, the SCENAR became “an electronic mirror”, another dynamic system the body could check and balance itself against.
-That was a know-how that dramatically enhanced the body’s ability to heal itself (prompting the “Star Trek healing device” analogy) and that more than three decades ago only the SCENAR could provide.
+The adaptability of the SKENAR made it operate similarly to the living systems that adapt to their environment via constantly functioning feedback loops.
+When connected to the body, the SKENAR became “an electronic mirror”, another dynamic system the body could check and balance itself against.
+That was a know-how that dramatically enhanced the body’s ability to heal itself (prompting the “Star Trek healing device” analogy) and that more than three decades ago only the SKENAR could provide.

-SCENAR was a very effective treatment technology, which, however, in its first implementation (SCENARs of the first generation) had a few flaws.
+SKENAR was a very effective treatment technology, which, however, in its first implementation (SKENARs of the first generation) had a few flaws.

-SCENAR is a method of a “big stimulus”.
-In the first generation SCENARs, the acting impulse is artificially increased mimicking the pain impulse, in order to attract the body’s attention to the diseased part.
-In a way, SCENAR is a “pain amplifier” that elicits the amplified restorative reaction of the body.
+SKENAR is a method of a “big stimulus”.
+In the first generation SKENARs, the acting impulse is artificially increased mimicking the pain impulse, in order to attract the body’s attention to the diseased part.
+In a way, SKENAR is a “pain amplifier” that elicits the amplified restorative reaction of the body.

-This approach of “big stimuli” is rather inaccurate and requires complicated protocols in order to determine the precise location of the stimulus application, which limits the SCENAR’s therapeutic potential.
-At the same time, SCENAR today remains the best method of natural pain relief.
+This approach of “big stimuli” is rather inaccurate and requires complicated protocols in order to determine the precise location of the stimulus application, which limits the SKENAR’s therapeutic potential.
+At the same time, SKENAR today remains the best method of natural pain relief.

 © Dr. Irina, November 2005

-In brief, SCENAR is an ADAPTIVE electrical stimulator.
+In brief, SKENAR is an ADAPTIVE electrical stimulator.
 Even though it belongs to the same group of electro-therapy devices as the well-known TENS unit (non-invasive low-frequency electro-stimulators), the fact that it adapts to the human body, instead of making the body adapt to the device (which is the case with TENS), makes it very different.
-So different, that SCENAR is sometimes compared to a living system.
+So different, that SKENAR is sometimes compared to a living system.

 There is a certain merit to this comparison.
-The main working principle of SCENAR is the same that all living systems use – the principle of auto-stabilization based on a FEEDBACK mechanism.
-Being placed on the skin, the SCENAR sends electrical signals to the body, which are very similar to the messages our nerves send each other (the shape of the SCENAR signal resembles the shape of a natural neuro-impulse).
+The main working principle of SKENAR is the same that all living systems use – the principle of auto-stabilization based on a FEEDBACK mechanism.
+Being placed on the skin, the SKENAR sends electrical signals to the body, which are very similar to the messages our nerves send each other (the shape of the SKENAR signal resembles the shape of a natural neuro-impulse).
 The body responds to the familiar stimulation in an adaptive manner, changing the electromagnetic properties of the skin in the area of stimulation.
-The SCENAR then screens that information and, using an adaptive feedback loop, modifies its own signals according to the perceived body response.
-Thus the SCENAR feedback feature allows opening a dialogue between two systems: the body and the device, which continues until the body completely adapts to the SCENAR.
+The SKENAR then screens that information and, using an adaptive feedback loop, modifies its own signals according to the perceived body response.
+Thus the SKENAR feedback feature allows opening a dialogue between two systems: the body and the device, which continues until the body completely adapts to the SKENAR.

 The continual electrical stimulation provides for massive release of certain biochemical substances, called Neuropeptides, or Regulatory Peptides (RP), in the nervous system (in particular, C-type nervous fibers forming most of the autonomic nervous system).
 The RPs, due to its chemical particularities, represent our body’s internal pharmacy of low molecular hormones, which keep us in physiological balance known as the state of health.
 Serving as a ‘packages of programs’, they turn on and off various processes in the body, including healing reactions.
 Blockage or delay of RP release results in slow or blocked healing.
 In this state, the body does not finalize the program of disease and keeps it inside in the ‘dormant’ state like some sort of an ‘energy cyst’, or the place where energy dynamics is extremely slow.

-In other words, SCENAR in interaction with the body helps it complete its adaptive reactions.
-From a SCENAR point of view, any disease is an inadequate (too slow) adaptive reaction.
+In other words, SKENAR in interaction with the body helps it complete its adaptive reactions.
+From a SKENAR point of view, any disease is an inadequate (too slow) adaptive reaction.
 That means that disease is not an unwanted and dangerous stranger for us; it is natural and even necessary for the body process, which makes us stronger and helps us grow.
 Healing starts with the disease.